 The article that appears below mentions the noteworthy trait about this family.

-Knott Martin and his sister Sarah, who married Richard Pedrick, are both our direct ancestors.
+Knott Martin and his sister Sarah, who married Joseph Pedrick, are both our direct ancestors.
 Knott's first wife, Sarah Arnold, is a mystery to their many descendants.
 She has been linked by some to the Benedict Arnold family of Rhode Island (yes, family of the traitor), but I can find no evidence of that.
-(Sarah, the daughter of Benedict and Sarah Mumford Arnold married a man named Updike, then died not long after.)
+(Sarah, the daughter of Benedict and Sarah Mumford Arnold married a man named Updike, then died not long after).
 A Family Search record has her as the daughter of Peter and Elizabeth Green Arnold and aunt of Benedict Arnold, but I can't find that confirmation either.
-The source of the Family Search information appears to be user submitted, which is not reliable.
+The source of the Family Search information appears to be user submitted, and I could not determine the source.
 I requested research of the New England Genealogical Society to determine the ancestry of our Sarah Arnold, but they were unable to find wills for either Knott Martin or his wife Sarah Martin, which might have given us some clues.
 Knott was the first of many Knott Martins in Marblehead, and his son Arnold (carrying his mother's surname) is the first of many Arnold Martins.

 Apart from the article about the family published in 1820, not much is known about Knott and Sarah.
 The article gives him the appellation "Dr," but that may be an error (his grandfather, Richard Knott, was a surgeon).
 Based on Marblehead culture at the time and the careers of the children we can learn about, it's more likely that he was a mariner of some kind.
 After Sarah Arnold Martin died, Knott married Ann Jackson, the widow of Benjamin Girdler.
 At the time of their marriage, Ann had two teenage daughters, Ann and Alice, who both married in 1767.
 Ann and Knott's two children together, Betsey and Benjamin were born in 1765 and 1767 respectively and grew up with the children of their aunts and uncles, many of whom were born about that time.
 Knott was grandfather to at least 75 children.